makersacademy/bowling-challenge/README.md

 ## Aim
 To create a program that keeps counts and sums the scores of a bowling game for one player (in JavaScript).

+**Technologies used**: Javascript, Jasmine

+This was completed with help from '[The Bowling Game Kata](http://www.butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)' by UncleBob

 ## Installing
 ```
 git clone git@github.com:Kittaru87/bowling-challenge.git